ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/10-positives-about-being-older-2.md

 ---
 Title: Ten positives about being older (Part 2)
-Date: 2022-12-08 12:15
+Date: 2023-02-07 12:15
 Tags: focus on, aging, positives
-Summary: 10 positives about being older.
+Summary: 10 positives about being older, focusing on aging easier.
 ---

-_Thoughts and Suggestions from an Aging Psychologist_
+_Thoughts and Suggestions from an Aging Psychologist._

 ## Part 2: Aging Easier